The Super Nintendo Entertainment

 US systems use different shaped carts, these have square edges and

-will not fit European or JAP systems.
+will not fit European or Japanese systems.
 European SNES carts won't fit

 US consoles either due to 2 small tabs which correspond to grooves